29 World Book Day Activities for Schools

 12. Hold a school competition for the best reading area, with the prize being some books chosen by the children.

-13. Decorate the classroom door to look like a book cover.
+13. Decorate the classroom door to look To experience something in a positive way. a book cover.

 14. Use Google docs to create a collaborative story – using our computing lesson.